 - Licking lips and yawning.
 When a dog isn’t sleepy or when there’s no food present, yet it licks its lips or yawns, it’s expressing feelings of stress.

 - Flag pole tail wagging.
 A tail held high and rigid that waves back and forth like a flag at the end of a pole, means the dog is highly uncomfortable.
 Variations of this include a tail held low with only the tip wagging or a wagging tail between the legs.
 Happy tail wagging involves both the tail and the dog’s body.

 Dogs bite as a last resort when stressed beyond what they can tolerate.
 Bites that seem to come out of the blue, only happen after the dog exhibited many signs of discomfort that the bite victim failed to detect.
 Familiarity with these signs is especially helpful when you own a rescue dog that has a history of biting, or when you own an aggressive dog breed.
 These types of dogs have a lower bite threshold, which requires keen observational skill on your part for any signs of discomfort.

 Unfortunately, not everyone has these skills, and dog bite incidents can happen.
 In addition, many insurance companies exclude dogs with a history of biting as well as certain breeds.
 Dog bites happen, and so do lawsuits.
-If you’re having trouble finding animal liability insurance for your dog, Xinsurance will provide you with the coverage you need.
+If you’re having trouble finding animal liability insurance for your dog, XINSURANCE will help you with the coverage you need.
 Contact us today.